cpatdowling/net-queue/README.md

 # net-queue
+(NOTE: Branch version 1.1 -- not master) Network queue simulator for "How Much Urban Traffic is Searching for Parking", submitted to KDD 2017

-Network queue simulator for "To Observe or Not to Observe: Queueing Game Framework for Urban Parking", submitted to IEEE CDC 2016.
+(NOTE: Branch version 1.0 -- not master) Network queue simulator for "To Observe or Not to Observe: Queueing Game Framework for Urban Parking", submitted to IEEE CDC 2016.

 Requirements: